deepakachyutha/new-portfolio/README.md

 ## Acknowledgements

 This portfolio was built upon the fantastic `tailwind-nextjs-starter-blog` template created by **Timothy Lin**.
-A huge thank you to him for making his work available to the open-source community.
+I thank him for making his work available to the open-source community.

 You can find the original repository here: [**timlrx/tailwind-nextjs-starter-blog**](https://github.com/timlrx/tailwind-nextjs-starter-blog)